 An August 2016 report prepared by the Canadian Drug Policy Coalition tells quite a different tale of organized crime's role in legal cannabis.
 They laid out six key findings based on the evidence and gave their own recommendations on how to tackle the subject.
 The nine page report dives deep into the truth or myth behind organized crime's infiltration of the industry, but it can best be summed up in one line; “While the label of organized criminal may be accurately applied to a minority of the individuals involved in the illicit cannabis industry, the defining characteristics of the term are not applicable to the majority.”
 The report goes on to say, “Those involved in cannabis production are typically small-scale growers who are active members of their community.”

 So it would seem that many of the reports put out by the media have been unsubstantiated and pose a direct threat of misleading members of the government whose opinion may be swayed.
 The medical cannabis industry is comprised of entrepreneurs, doctors, scientists and researchers, all working together in hopes of making safe effective medicine available to patients who need it.
-As with any industry, there will always be a small minority who operate outside of the law, but with legal cannabis in Canada, those numbers are few and far between.Posted: Monday, May 8th, 4:20am a year ago
+As with any industry, there will always be a small minority who operate outside of the law, but with legal cannabis in Canada, those numbers are few and far between.Posted: Monday, May 8th, 4:20am 2 years ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.